John B. Glen

 John Baird Glen, also known as Iain Glen, is a Scottish veterinarian.
-Glen is the first to have synthesized the anaesthetic propofol.
+Glen is the first to have synthesised the anaesthetic propofol.

 Biography

 Born in Scotland, Glen grew up on a small farm.
 He studied veterinary medicine at the University of Glasgow.
 After the completion of his study, he became a practicing animal surgeon.

-In 1973, while working at Imperial Chemical Industries at Alderley Park, Cheshire, England, Glen studied large series of compounds to identify those with desirable anaesthetic and hypnotic properties, synthesizing propofol.
-Glen was able to solubilize the formula with soybean oil and purified egg lecithin.
+In 1973, while working at Imperial Chemical Industries at Alderley Park, Cheshire, England, Glen studied large series of compounds to identify those with desirable anaesthetic and hypnotic properties, synthesising propofol.
+Glen was able to solubilise the formula with soybean oil and purified egg lecithin.
 In 2018, he received the prestigious Lasker Award for discovering propofol.